msyamkumar/cs220-projects/spring20/p8/stage2.md

 infer?
 What genres have grown in popularity?
 Which ones have fallen out of favor in recent years?

-#### Question 31: how many movies have there been per year, since (and including) 2000? (plot your answer)
+#### Question 31: how many movies have there been per year, after (not including) 2000? (plot your answer)

 **Hint:** if you've written a general function to help with the previous questions and you've kept the relevant data in a variable, you can answer this with one simple line of code.

-#### Question 32: what are the directing career spans of the directors who have directed for at least 30 years?
+#### Question 32: what are the acting career spans of the actors who have acted for at least 45 years?

 The span is the difference in years between year of the first movie they directed and the last one they directed (so if they only ever